-443 Senior Seminar (4) I,W
+443 Senior Seminar (4)

 Studies the life and work of a major writer and its history, literature and philosophical trends.
-Prerequisites: ENG 105 with a grade of C or higher and FR 314 or 316, or consent.
+Prerequisites: ENG 105 with a grade of C or higher and FR 307, or consent.
 Offered on demand.

 GERMAN STUDIES